barrysteyn/node-scrypt/Readme.md

  6. hex
  7. buffer

-The last encoding is node's buffer object.
+The last encoding is node's [Buffer](http://nodejs.org/api/buffer.html) object.
+Buffer is useful for representing raw binary data and has the ability to translate into any of the encodings mentioned above.
+It is for these reasons that encodings default to buffer in this module.

 ##Params
 This function translates human understandable parameters to Scrypt's internal parameters.